gediminasgruodis/SQL/README.md

 ## SQL Scripts

-The "sql-scripts" folder contains a collection of SQL scripts for various database development tasks, such as database creation, table schema definition, stored procedures, views, and data manipulation scripts.
+The "useful-sql-scripts" folder contains a collection of SQL scripts for various database development tasks, such as database creation, table schema definition, stored procedures, views, and data manipulation scripts.

 ## SSIS Projects